kb-dk/veraPDF-rest/README.md

 Currently it's delivered as a single Maven module, veraPDF-rest.

 ### Want to try?
-First clone this project, got to the project directory and then build the Maven project:
+First ensure you are using a Java 7 or Java 8 JVM, then clone this project, got to the project directory and then build the Maven project:

 	git clone git@github.com:veraPDF/veraPDF-rest.git
 	cd veraPDF-rest